Mishmi people

-The Mishmi people of Tibet and Arunachal Pradesh are an ethnic group located in the northeastern tip of the central Arunachal Pradesh in Upper and Lower Dibang Valley, Lohit and Anjaw Districts, all bordering southern Tibet in northeast India.
+The Mishmi people are an ethnic group of Tibet and Arunachal Pradesh, India.
 The area is known as the Mishmi Hills.
 Only one group, called the Deng, occupy Zayu County in southern Tibet.

+Clans

 The Mishmi consist of four tribes: Idu Mishmi (Idu Lhoba); Digaro tribe (Taraon, Darang Deng), Miju Mishmi (Kaman Deng), and the Deng Mishmi.
 The four sub-divisions of the tribe emerged due to the geographical distribution, but racially all the four groups are of the same stock.

 The Idu are also known as Yidu Lhoba in Tibet and often referred as Chulikatas in Assam.
-The Idus are primarily concentrated in the Upper Dibang Valley and Lower Dibang Valley district and parts of the northern part of Lohit district of Arunachal Pradesh in India.
+The Idus are primarily concentrated in the Upper Dibang Valley and Lower Dibang Valley district and some of the northern parts of Lohit district of Arunachal Pradesh in India.
 Taraon, also called Digaru Mishmis, are distributed in the hill and the foothills between the Dibang, Digaru and the Lohit rivers.
-Kamans are also known as the Miju Mishmis; they live between the Lohit and the Kambang rivers in the foothills and in the Mishmi Hills on both sides of the Lohit river right up to the frontiers to Rima.
+Kamans are also known as the Miju Mishmis; they live between the Lohit and the Kambang rivers in the foothills and in the Mishmi Hills on both sides of the Lohit river right up to the frontiers to Rima river.
 There are around 30,000 of them in Arunachal Pradesh.